whblondeau/gyre/finding_flotsam.md

 One sailor, a Bhalong, drew her longknife and menaced Afya.
 “You’re no captain of mine!” she screamed, and lunged forward, the knife a blur of drillwood, getting inside the scimitar’s reach.
 But, skilled as she was at rough fighting on the deck, her skills were no match for Afya Mankiller, who shifted and short-thrust with the scimitar.
 The Bhalong fell to the deck, throat opened, choking her life out.

 Afya vaulted over her victim and went to the old evil whaling lance mounted on the bulkhead, prying at a bracket with her knife.
 The sailors gaped at her.
 “That shark will be upon us in moments!” she shouted.
 “We’ve got women over the side!”
-At that they began to pry at the brackets in earnest.
+At that they lent their stringth, bending the brackets in earnest.

 Afya and her shipmates had just got the old weapon free, and brought it to the rail, when the shark watch sang out, “Shark below, close astern!”
 And then it came.